-The FIWARE for Industry (FW4I) initiative is the main exploitation vehicle for the results of the FITMAN project.
-FW4I was created by the FITMAN consortium but also involves a larger community of end users and software developers.
-FW4I is proposing, alongside the three original FITMAN architectures for the Smart, Digital and Virtual Factory, a fourth one named Industrial IoT Reference Architecture (IIOT-RA).
+F4I is proposing, alongside the three original FITMAN architectures for the Smart, Digital and Virtual Factory, a fourth one named Industrial IoT Reference Architecture (IIOT-RA).
 This design follows the same approach of the previous ones: wiring together FIWARE Generic Enablers and FITMAN Specific Enablers into an integrated platform which aims at solving some key problems of the industry.
 The rationale behind the choice of introducing a new platform was to make good use of lessons learned from the field of FITMAN's ten industrial trials.
 This meant addressing more complex real-world scenarios involving multiple levels of the Enterprise, and also expanding the platform's functional portfolio with the introduction of new KETs like Big Data and Machine Learning for Complex Event Processing.
 Overall, IIOT-RA is a good synthesis of FITMAN's Smart, Digital and Virtual architectures, with a major focus on the Smart domain (basically, a Smart core with Digital and Virtual facets).
 It is the blueprint of a multi-layered, Cloud-enabled IT infrastructure with a strong support for advanced Shopfloor processes that involve IoT devices and Smart Systems.
-Figure 15 below, borrowed from the public FW4I website, illustrates IIOT-RA's components and their mutual relationships.
+Figure 16 below, borrowed from the public F4I website, illustrates IIOT-RA's components and their mutual relationships.

-Figure 15 FIWARE for Industry IIOT Reference Architecture
+Figure 16 FIWARE for Industry IIOT Reference Architecture